XOR-SABER/Lyric-Generator/README.md

  - [Read.h](https://github.com/ShakaUVM/read) "The best header known to man, to someday be in standard"
  - [Markov Chaining (to generate Fake Alex Jones)](https://youtu.be/DK_R1iMb9Wk)

-Thank you, Professor Kerney for one of my favorite programing assignments, I can't wait to use this on my own students some day.